wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

 these issues, but they increase execution time due to a less effective cache hierarchy, which also negatively impacts power and performance.

+This paper seeks a method to reduce the physical size of LLC without sacrificing performance.
+The observation made by the paper is that cache compression is effective in reducing the size of cache blocks, achieving a 2:1 or higher compression ratio in most cases.
+Based on this observation, the paper proposes that each physical line in the conventional LLC be only half of the logical size, cutting the size of data banks, and the resulting power and area overhead, by half.